FliessendWasser/rigwastaken-CS2-settings/README.md

 ### Description:

 This config represents the most recent config found for riGwastaken (aka myself).
-Just letting it here to have it when I need it.
+Just letting it here to have it when I need it, since I'm lazy and it's pretty cool to get older configs to see how horrible it was configured.